 a) a profile associated with the remote device and

-b) relevance data correlating other search queries received from other remote devices and one or more different categories of information, the other search queries being substantially similar to the search request.
+b) relevance data correlating other search queries received from other remote devices and one or more categories of information, the other search queries are substantially similar to the search request.

 This relevance-ordered search results patent can be found at.

 Providing relevance-ordered categories of information

 Inventors: Yael Shacham, Leland Rechis, Scott Jenson, and Gabriel Wolosin

 A computer-implemented method is disclosed.
 The method includes receiving from a remote device a search query, generating a plurality of different category-directed result sets for the search query, determining an order for the plurality of category-directed result sets based on the search query, and transmitting the plurality of category-directed result sets to the remote device, in a manner that the result sets are to be displayed in the remote device in the determined order.